sngular/kloadgen/docs/example-test-plan.md

 This test plan will only inject messages in a Kafka cluster.

-**Note:** Before executing it, you should add the Schema Registry information in order to retrieve the schema and extract the entity structure.
+**Note:** Before executing it, you should add the Schema Registry information in order to retrieve the schema and extract the entities' structure.

 > In a future we will include support to read AVRO files.